 Battery life and connection quality

-The earbuds have fine standalone battery life, which allows for 4.76 hours of listening.
-You can quickly charge the earbuds; 10 minutes in the case allows for 1.5 hours of playback.
-A full charge cycle for the earbuds requires 1.5 hours.
+The earbuds have fine standalone battery life, which allows for 4 hours, 46 minutes of listening.
+You can quickly charge the earbuds; 10 minutes in the case allows for 90 minutes of playback.
+A full charge cycle for the earbuds requires 90 minutes.
 The charging case looks great and matches the earbuds perfectly.
 Its rubberized finish makes gripping easy, which is great for butterfingers like me.
 The case also supports NFC pairing if you don’t want to do the whole Bluetooth menu dance.
 It is, however, quite large for what it affords: an additional three charge cycles.
-You’ll need to set aside 3.5 hours to fully charge the case alone via the USB-C cable.
+You’ll need to set aside nearly four hours to fully charge the case alone via the USB-C cable.

 Do the Sony WF-1000XM3 stay connected?